rrcobb/snake_game/README.md

     - render differently based on game status
 - end screen
   - after the event loop ends, the Over game status
+  - restart with message
+- centered messages on screens

+### TODO

+#### Features

 - persisted high scores
-- menu? pause menu?
+- pause menu
-- show a menu, handle menu navigation keyboard events
+- handle menu navigation keyboard events
 - playable area separated from full window area
+- hjkl for navigation
 - respond to click events on a menu
+- settings menu
-- wrap at the edges (currently, die at edges)
+- wrap at the edges (currently, die at edges) (as a setting?)
+- (user editable) game settings: size, speed, colors, icons?
 - snake color
 - snake sprite (head, tail)
     - other sprites (dot, what else?)
 - rainbow mode (change bg color, what other colors)
 - (buffer the input)
 - pop / burst of bg color when eating dot
-- (user editable) game settings: size, speed, colors, icons?
 - windows build, so keely can download
+- handle window resize well

+code
 - show timing information
 - profiling? care more abt speed and memory use?
   - cache the rng for the dot random location